-We currently maintain offices and/or have sales personnel in Australia, Canada, France, Germany, Hong Kong, Ireland, Netherlands, Poland, Romania, Singapore, and the United Kingdom, and we intend to build out our international operations.
-As part of our ongoing international expansion strategy, in August 2016, we acquired Runbook, a Netherlands-based provider of financial close automation software solutions to SAP customers.
+We currently maintain offices and/or have sales personnel in Australia, Canada, France, Germany, Hong Kong, the Netherlands, Poland, Romania, Singapore, and the United Kingdom, and we intend to build out our international operations.
+As part of our ongoing international expansion strategy, in August 2016, we acquired Runbook Company B.V. ("Runbook"), a Netherlands-based provider of financial close automation software solutions to SAP customers, which is referred to as the "Runbook Acquisition".
 Additionally, in September 2018, we entered into an agreement with Japanese Cloud Computing and M30 LLC to engage in a joint venture that is focused on the sale of our products in Japan (the "Japanese Joint Venture").
-We derived approximately 23%, 21%, and 19% of our revenues from sales outside the United States in the years ended December 31, 2019, 2018, and 2017 respectively.
-Any international expansion efforts that we may undertake, including our Runbook Acquisition and our Japanese Joint Venture, may not be successful.
+In October 2020, we completed the Rimilia Acquisition, a United Kingdom-based provider of accounts receivable automation solutions that enable organizations to control cash flow and cash collection in real time.
+We derived approximately 25%, 23%, and 21% of our revenues from sales outside the United States in the years ended December 31, 2020, 2019, and 2018, respectively.
+Any international expansion efforts that we may undertake, including our Runbook Acquisition, our Japanese Joint Venture and our Rimilia Acquisition, may not be successful.
 In addition, conducting international operations in new markets subjects us to new risks that we have not generally faced in the United States.
 These risks include:

-- localization of our solutions, including translation into foreign languages and adaptation for local practices and regulatory requirements; - lack of familiarity and burdens of complying with foreign laws, legal standards, regulatory requirements, tariffs and other barriers; - unexpected changes in regulatory requirements, taxes, trade laws, tariffs, export quotas, custom duties or other trade restrictions; - differing technology standards; - longer accounts receivable payment cycles and difficulties in collecting accounts receivable; - difficulties in managing and staffing international operations and differing employer/employee relationships; - fluctuations in exchange rates that may increase the volatility of our foreign-based revenue; - potentially adverse tax consequences, including the complexities of foreign value-added tax (or other tax) systems and restrictions on the repatriation of earnings; - uncertain political and economic climates, including the significant volatility in the global financial markets; - the impact of natural disasters and public health epidemics, such as the coronavirus, on employees, customers, partners, third-party contractors, travel and the global economy; and - reduced or varied protection for intellectual property rights in some countries.
+- localization of our solutions, including translation into foreign languages and adaptation for local practices and regulatory requirements; - lack of familiarity and burdens of complying with foreign laws, legal standards, regulatory requirements, tariffs and other barriers; - unexpected changes in regulatory requirements, taxes, trade laws, tariffs, export quotas, custom duties or other trade restrictions; - differing technology standards; - longer accounts receivable payment cycles and difficulties in collecting accounts receivable; - difficulties in managing and staffing international operations and differing employer/employee relationships; - fluctuations in exchange rates that may increase the volatility of our foreign-based revenue; - potentially adverse tax consequences, including the complexities of foreign value-added tax (or other tax) systems and restrictions on the repatriation of earnings; - uncertain political and economic climates, including the significant volatility in the global financial markets;

+- the impact of natural disasters and public health pandemics, such as COVID-19, on employees, customers, partners, third-party contractors, travel and the global economy; and - reduced or varied protection for intellectual property rights in some countries.